 08 Oct Develop mental wealth for your mental health as a teenager

-It’s about mental wealth.
-Yes, this is correct, it’s not a typo, I am 100 per cent going to talk about mental wealth versus mental health because my passion and reason for being on this planet is to positively impact the lives of young people when it comes to their mental wellbeing.
+Yes, this is correct, it’s not a typo.
+Mental wealth versus mental health is a passion of mine.
+The reason for me being on this planet is to positively impact the lives of young people when it comes to their mental wellbeing.
 Ten million young people to be exact!

 “Feelings are not facts.”